 Patella Baja or patella infera is an abnormally low lying patella [compare with patella alta, the high riding patella].

-It is associated with restricted range of motion, crepitations and retropatellar pain.
+It is associated with a restricted range of motion, crepitations, and retropatellar pain.

-Any cause that would lead to shortening of patellar tendon would lead to patella baja.
+Any cause that would lead to shortening of the patellar tendon would lead to patella baja.

 Causes of Patella Baja

 - proximal tibial osteotomy – most common complication following proximal tibial opening-wedge osteotomy

 - shortening of the patellar tendon during tibial osteotomy